Philip-Mitchell-721/LearnProgramming/README.md

 I tend to learn faster through videos, however, I've completed a good portion of TOP, and I found that it was more thorough and filled in gaps in my knowledge.

+**Note:** TOP wants you to use Linux and are adamant about it.
+I don't use Linux because I don't have to do it for work, however I think it is a good skill to learn (one I intend on learning at some point, whenever I have time between the things I have to learn for work).
+They walk you through how to do it, so don't worry if you haven't used it before.

 <br><br>

 # Dave Gray